• Menu

 If you get into the habit of cleaning up after every single activity, you will always be able to enjoy the clean and open space of a table when it is time.

-Whether you have a small kitchen or a large kitchen, clearing clutter from the kitchen countertops will make your kitchen so much more inviting.
+Whether you have a small kitchen or a large kitchen, decluttering kitchen countertops will make your kitchen so much more inviting.

 Now, I’m not one of those minimalists who has nothing on her counters.
-I like to have some things up there, for practicality reasons or because I enjoy looking at something.
+I like to have some things up there, for practical reasons or because I enjoy looking at something.

 One of the items we got rid of from the kitchen counters when we decluttered the kitchen was the coffee maker.
 I know, that seems crazy.